-Myth 1: Mystery shopping is used as a “Gotcha!” moment and will make my company look bad.
+Mystery shopping is used as a “Gotcha!” moment and will make my company look bad.
 Mystery shopping is not used as a trap or a means to point fingers.
-Mystery shopping is a valuable method for improving quality, including identifying weaknesses AND strengths, and, ultimately, helping to identify your company’s star performers and best practices.
+It is a valuable method for improving quality, including identifying weaknesses AND strengths, and, ultimately, helping to identify your company’s star performers and best practices.

-Myth 4: Mystery patients suck up huge amounts of time that could be spent on “real” patients.
+Mystery patients suck up huge amounts of time that could be spent on “real” patients.
 Our mystery shoppers never present themselves with life- or limb-threatening emergent conditions that would elevate their priority over your real patients’.
-When you look at the bigger picture, mystery shopping studies are designed with your true customers’ needs in mind.
-They evaluate your current patient experience to plan for the experiences of future patients who haven’t even walked through the doors of your organization yet, or called to make an appointment.
+When you look at the bigger picture, we design mystery shopping studies with your true customers’ needs in mind.
+For example, they evaluate your current patient experience to plan for the experiences.
+This means that we’re looking out for your future patients.
+The ones who haven’t even walked through the doors of your organization yet or called to make an appointment.

-Myth 5: Mystery shopping patients overwhelm our staff.
-Baird spends time scheduling projects so that shopper encounters are spread out over a certain period to avoid undue burden on your staff.
-Your staff is trained to treat every patient—on phone or on site—with the same amount of courtesy, compassion, and attentiveness, so every type of encounter is vital to the performance and reputation of your organization.
+Mystery shopping patients overwhelm our staff.
+We spend time scheduling projects.
+We then spread shopper encounters out over a certain period.
+This avoids undue burden on your staff.
+Your staff is trained to treat every patient—on the phone or on-site—with the same amount of courtesy, compassion, and attentiveness.
+Therefore, every type of encounter is vital to the performance and reputation of your organization.

-Myth 6: Mystery shopping is useless—we do patient satisfaction surveys already.
+Mystery shopping is useless—we do patient satisfaction surveys already.
 Patient satisfaction survey results can only give you so much information.
-Surveys give you quantitative data that can’t always be decoded for detailed examples.
+Consequently, you’ll receive quantitative data that you can’t always decode for detailed examples.
 In addition, there is a time lag between the actual experience and the received surveys.
-By combining mystery shopping with patient satisfaction surveys, you move beyond the what (the scores) and into the why (the events combined with the emotional response).
+By combining mystery shopping with patient satisfaction surveys, you move beyond the what (the scores.)
+You can get to the why (the events combined with the emotional response).
 Shoppers dive deep into feelings associated with their experiences at your organization, adding quality to your quantity, and telling you specifically about the first impression your site or staff made, with details from the heart.

-Myth 7: I can get the same results if my organization does the mystery shopping itself.
-Mystery shopping does not have to be outsourced to a company like Baird—it can be done on your own—but you will be missing out on a crucial element that your own staff can’t match: objectivity.
-By using an objective, outside company to handle the mystery shopping, you gain the advantage of unbiased callers or visitors who are not already emotionally connected to the company.
-Feedback is taken from Baird Certified shoppers and consolidated into one report that highlights common threads throughout every type of encounter at your organization that your staff might miss.
+I can get the same results if my organization does the mystery shopping itself.
+You don’t have to outsource mystery shopping to a company like Baird.
+You can do it on your own, but you will be missing out on a crucial element that your own staff can’t match: objectivity.
+By using an objective, outside company to handle the mystery shopping, you gain an advantage.
+You gain unbiased callers or visitors who are not already emotionally connected to the company.
+Next, we take feedback from Baird Certified shoppers and consolidate it into one report.
+After that, we highlight common threads throughout every type of encounter at your organization that your staff might miss.